TennCare Shelter Enrollment Project

 How does the project accomplish these goals

-The project initiatives include educating shelter providers and the families they serve about TennCare (Tennessee’s Medicaid managed care program), the Marketplaces, and available community resources while working with a variety of stakeholders in communities across the state to identify and reduce obstacles to care.
+The project initiatives include educating shelter providers and the families they serve about TennCare (Tennessee’s Medicaid managed care program) and available community resources while working with a variety of stakeholders in communities across the state to identify and reduce obstacles to care.

 What unique challenges do children without homes face when accessing care through TennCare?